kkaminsk/auditwindows/executionflow/Get-EntraWindowsDevices_ExecutionFlow.md

 ## Overview

 The script connects to Microsoft Graph, enumerates all Windows devices from Entra ID, enriches each device with Intune, BitLocker, and LAPS data, then outputs results to XML (and optionally CSV) reports.
+Supports multiple authentication methods including interactive, app-only with local certificate, and app-only with Azure Key Vault certificate.

 **Total Phases**: 7
 **Estimated Duration**: Varies by device count (1-2 seconds per device)

 ---